asish012/csslp_preparation/Question Review/Remarks.md

 - **ISO/IEC 15408 – Evaluating Criteria for IT Security (Common Criteria)**
   Commonly known as the Common Criteria.

   The product or system that is being evaluated is known as the Target of Evaluation (TOE).
+  The Protection Profile (PP) is used to create a set of generalized security requirements.

   The relationships between the Protection Profile (PP), the Security Target (ST) and the Target of Evaluation (TOE).
 ![enter image description here](https://lh3.googleusercontent.com/tiEpqeawtCfXL6-lSEwv-2loS_d0jCmyBz7eMtKvozoQn6_hpujSPx7A1dxepMuAO4XXUXlhp9uTgA)